stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ### Slow default way

 If you add the translation files to your project as described above in step 3, the PDF viewer uses the browser language setting to determine which language to load.
-First, it loads the `locale.properties`, scans it for the desired language files, and loads the language file from the corresponding folder.
+First, it loads the `locale.properties,` scans it for the desired language files, and loads the language file from the corresponding folder.
 That's two additional HTTP calls.
-That's slow, and it may even lead to errors if the network is already congested loading other resource files.

 Don't forget to set the attribute `useBrowserLocale="true"` if you follow this approach.

 ### Slow way with custom translation files

-If you want to use the slow way, but prefer to load the language files from a different URL, add a link to your application like so:
+If you want to use the slow way but prefer to load the language files from a different URL, add a link to your application like so:

 ```html
 <link rel="resource" type="application/l10n" href="https://www.example.com/locale/locale.properties" />